Healthy Science/ Vitamins and Minerals: Combinations to Take Advantage Of

 Vitamin C Helps Iron Absorption

-Another vitamin and mineral interaction with important benefits for health exists between iron and vitamin C. Iron serves many essential functions, including the very important tasks of transporting oxygen throughout the body and maintaining a healthy immune response.19,20 Vitamin C (ascorbic acid) is similarly essential, and well-known for its antioxidant and immune-promoting functions.21 Another benefit of vitamin C is that it naturally enhances iron absorption—particularly iron from plant-based sources (i.e., nonheme iron), which are less bioavailable than heme sources from meat, fish, and poultry.
-In fact, research finds that the absorption of iron from nonheme sources such as leafy greens, nuts, seeds, and legumes is directly proportional to the quantity of ascorbic acid present in a meal.22
+Another vitamin and mineral interaction with significant benefits for health exists between iron and vitamin C. Iron serves many essential functions, including the very important tasks of transporting oxygen throughout the body and maintaining a healthy immune response.18,19 Vitamin C (L-ascorbic acid) is similarly essential and well-known for its antioxidant and immune-promoting functions.20 Another benefit of vitamin C is that it naturally enhances iron absorption—particularly iron from plant-based sources (i.e., nonheme iron), which are less bioavailable than heme sources from meat, fish, and poultry.
+In fact, research finds that the absorption of iron from nonheme sources such as leafy greens, nuts, seeds, and legumes is directly proportional to the quantity of L-ascorbic acid present in a meal.21 For this reason, finding ways to incorporate foods high in vitamin C (e.g., citrus fruits, tomato, berries, cantaloupe, broccoli) with iron-rich meals is especially important for individuals at risk of iron deficiency, such as young children, pregnant and menstruating women, vegetarians, and the elderly.22,23 Another option is to pair iron-rich foods with supplements including vitamin C.

 Vitamin D and Omega-3s Fat-Soluble Friends

 Another nutrient relationship worth discussing is the one between vitamin D and omega-3 polyunsaturated fatty acids (ALA, EPA, and DHA).
-Vitamin D is a fat-soluble vitamin and is absorbed and transported in a manner similar to that of fats.25 For this vitamin to be absorbed, it needs to be emulsified into micelles that contain cholesterol, phospholipids, and fatty acids.26
+Vitamin D is a fat-soluble vitamin and is absorbed and transported in a manner similar to that of fats.24 For this vitamin to be absorbed, it needs to be emulsified into micelles that contain cholesterol, phospholipids, and fatty acids.25

 In closing